anupamadh/CloudResumeChallengeGithubActions/README.md

    * main.tf: Contains the main set of configuration for the modules.
 It also contains the AWS provider settings.
    * modules/:
      * backend/: Provisions REST API Gateway, DynamoDB, and Lambda for visitor tracking.
 The Lambda function updates and fetches visitor counts from the DynamoDB table.
-     * frontend/: Provisions S3, CloudFront, Cloudfront cloud invalidation and Route 53 for website hosting and DNS management.
+     * frontend/: Provisions S3, CloudFront and Cloudfront cloud invalidation

 ### Certificate Manager:
 Request a public Certificate in the N. Virginia Region for anupamadhir.com